Samfundet/Samfundet4/docs/technical/forms.md

 ### Form Properties

-Forms should use either `onSubmit` or `onChanged`.
+Forms should use either `onSubmit` or `onChange`.
 Submit is useful for typical forms where you post/put data.
 By defining a form with a type (inside the `< >` after `SamfForm`) you can easily model any datatype.

 #### Posting/putting data
 ```tsx